apple/GCGC/Jupyter-everything/README.md

     /Jupyter-everything/compare_multiple.ipynb
     /Jupyter-everything/log_analysis.ipynb

-    If you are running low on time, I think I could use the most help with `parse_log.py `
+    If you are running low on time, I think I could use the most help with `parse_log.py and any of the notebooks, I have never worked with a notebook before and don't know whats expected for presentation `